sous-chefs/rvm/README.md

 There is currently a _major_ rewrite going on with this cookbook to simply the interface to RVM with Chef.
 Expect the master branch to be very broken until there is a 1.0 release.
-All previous pull requests will need to rebase to the newer master to contribute to the new [Resource][resource-blog] based cookbook.
+All previous pull requests will need to rebase to the newer master to contribute to the newly re-factored resources.

 ## <a name="description"></a> Description